Tinkerforge/generators/csharp/Readme.txt

 1.) csc.exe       /target:exe /out:Example.exe /reference:Tinkerforge.dll ExampleConfiguration.cs
 2.) /usr/bin/gmcs /target:exe /out:Example.exe /reference:Tinkerforge.dll ExampleConfiguration.cs

-Or, alternatively add the dll and the Example in an C# IDE of your choice (such as Visual Studio or Mono Develop).
+Or, alternatively add the DLL and the Example in an C# development environment of your choice (such as Visual Studio or Mono Develop).

 Documentation for the API can be found at http://www.tinkerforge.com/doc/index.html